Abyssinian thrush

 The Abyssinian thrush (Turdus abyssinicus) is a passerine bird in the family Turdidae.
 It is also known as the African mountain thrush, or northern olive thrush The species was formerly treated as conspecific with the olive thrush (Turdus olivaceus) but the species were split based on the genetic differences.
 The ranges do not overlap.
-The Abyssinian thrush is found in Eritrea and other parts of the Horn of Africa, as well as an area to the southeast extending from the African Great Lakes region to north eastern Zambia and Malawi.
+The Abyssinian thrush is native to the eastern Afromontane.

 Taxonomy

 The Abyssinian thrush was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the thrushes in the genus Turdus and coined the binomial name Turdus abyssinicus.
 Gmelin based his description on "Merle brun d'Abissinie" that had been described in 1775 by the French polymath Georges-Louis Leclerc, Comte de Buffon in his multi-volume work Histoire Naturelle des Oiseaux.

 The Abyssinian thrush was formerly usually considered to be conspecific with the olive thrush (Turdus olivaceus).
 The species were split based on the results of a molecular phylogenetic study published in 2005 that compared mitochondrial DNA sequences.